Anduin2017/AnduinOS-Docs/README.md

 ## How to use AnduinOS to host other services?

 To host services on AnduinOS, you can follow the instructions in the [Servicing Guide](./Servicing/Introduction.md).

+## Where to get the source code of AnduinOS?

+To get the source code of AnduinOS, you can visit the [AnduinOS GitLab repository](https://gitlab.aiursoft.cn/anduin/anduinos)